syncfusion-content/wpf-docs/wpf/TextInputLayout/Getting-Started.md

 {% endtabs %}

-Then, initialize the itext input layout as demonstrated in the following code snippet.
+Then, initialize the text input layout as demonstrated in the following code snippet.

 {% tabs %}